jitbit/TabUtils/README.md

 ### Features:

-* executing "interlocked" function call - runs only once across multiple tabs
+* Execute "interlocked" function call - **runs only once across multiple tabs**
-* broadcasting a message to all tabs (including the current one) along with some "data" string
+* Broadcast a message to all tabs (including the current one) along with some "data" string
-* ...and handling the "broadcasted message" event
+* ...and handle the "broadcasted message" event

 ## Usage